poissonconsulting/ypr/README.md

 a data frame of the schedule and find the capture rate which maximises the yield.
 The yield, which is provided in terms of the proportion of the unfished population, can be based on the total biomass vs number of fish; harvested vs captured and large (trophy) versus all fish.
+The yield can be calculated with lower and upper limits that represent the uncertainty in one or more life history parameters.

 The key life history parameters are